tomaskovacik/hw/kicad/differencial_audio_amplifier/README.md

-diferential audio preamplifier for OVC3860 based bluetooth modules, with 0.9V on common audio output, works with blk-md-spk-b, XS3868 and S3860M-S and others.
+diferential audio preamplifier for OVC3860 based bluetooth modules which have 0.9V on common pin of audio output

+works with blk-md-spk-b, XS3868 and S3860M-S and others.

 you can buy boards on tindie: